-Established in 1991, the Ontario Arts Foundation (OAF) is passionately committed to building long-term financial support for the arts in Ontario.
-In 2016-2017, the OAF paid over $3.2 million in endowment income and $325,000 in awards and scholarships to artists and arts organizations across the province.
+Established in 1991, the Ontario Arts Foundation (OAF) is passionately committed to building long-term support for the arts in Ontario.
+In 2016-2017, the OAF paid over $3.2 million in endowment income and $325,000 in awards and scholarships.

 Ce document existe ègalement en français.